application 2go: It's not that easy

 Especially at StartUps and young internet companies, applying is easy and easy.
 Twitter, for example: While other companies are styling themselves up, emphasizing cool ideas for a recruiting video that seem to outsmart the wit and esprit, but cost enormous sums of money, Twitter's emphasis was simple and simple: with a home-made low-cost Budget video and partly in 80er years of aesthetics, which makes fun of the recruiting videos of other companies.

-Of course, this can only be achieved by a company that is considered cool by its target group anyway.
-And where the employees are convinced of their own work.
-Then you can also take your own acting talent.
-Motto: Authenzität is trump.m And the success of the target group was not long in coming, as the well-known blogger Michael Seemann (@ mspro) announced on Twitter: "because you get really bitz working on twitter".
+Of course, this can only be afforded by a company that is already considered cool by its target group.
+And where the employees are completely convinced of their work.
+Then you can also take your own acting talent on the slip.
+Motto: Authenticity is key.
+And the success with the target group was not long in coming, as the well-known blogger Michael Seemann (@mspro) said on Twitter: "You really want to work on twitter".

 The first impression counts - even when applying in StartUps

-Sounds great for applicants, right?
+Sounds super easy for applicants, doesn't it?
 Not even close.
-Who thinks, "Maybe that's the new, short Twitter application?
-Much more is not needed - is it?
-Because even if such videos suggest advertising, you can do quite casually, pay attention even in StartUps, hip tech companies and New-Work-Companies personnel still on quality.
-Especially there, because in these companies, it is much more important that every employee really fits in exactly with the corporate culture.
+Because who now thinks: “Maybe that's already the new, short Twitter application?
+You don't really need much more - do you? ” is wrong.
+Because even if such videos suggest that advertising can be done on the side, especially in start-ups, hip tech companies and new work companies, HR staff still pay attention to quality.
+Especially there, because in these companies it is even more important that every employee really fits the corporate culture.